-You may file a complaint with the Georgia Attorney General's Consumer Protection Division by visiting consumer.ga.gov or calling 404-651-8600.
+You may file a complaint with the Georgia Department of Law's Consumer Protection Division by visiting consumer.ga.gov or calling 404-651-8600.
 You may also file a complaint with the Federal Trade Commission (FTC) by going to ftc.gov or calling 877-FTC-HELP.